Single Failure Tolerance (1FT) for HCI Reliability: Myth or Fact?

 benefit of better matching the studies using enterprise-grade drives [2,6].

 5 The 50% estimate is conservative.
 The study simply reflects the smallest distance (not the typical distances between errors that we need for the math here); that is, if there are two clusters of two LSEs each, we leaned towards counting it as one chunk affected instead of two.

 6 The other way to find an LSE is when reading data to serve user requests; however, a significant part of the data is only rarely read by workloads, and scrubbing is usually the main method for detecting LSEs .

 7 Scrubbing once a week would consume 198 MB/s 24×7, which would significantly affect regular workloads.

-10 In this formula, we treat L as if it is evenly spread throughout the two years for average results; the first year would be better than our numbers indicate and the second year would be worse since LSE rates increase with age.
+10 In this formula, we treated L as if it is evenly spread throughout the two years for average results; the first year would be better than our numbers indicate, and the second year would be worse because LSE rates increase with age.

 Lakshmi N. Bairavasundaram is a Member of Technical Staff at Datrium.
 Lakshmi has worked in the file and storage systems domain for the last 14 years, including a Ph.D. from the University of Wisconsin-Madison on the topic of disk failures, and working at NetApp and Datrium.
 He has received four Best Paper awards for his conference publications, and his paper on Latent Sector Error characteristics received the ACM SIGMETRICS 10-year Test-of-Time Award.

 Zhe Wang is a Member of Technical Staff at Datrium, working on the storage pool.
 Before that, he worked on content-based search systems at Princeton University, where he received his Ph.D.
 His paper on efficient indexing for similarity search received the VLDB 10-year Test-of-Time Award.